 SMHI runs a number of large-scale HYPE models in addition to the Swedish version of HYPE.
-Each models produce water variables for the past, present and future.
+Each model produces water variables for the past, present and future.
 The results are used in operational forecast, several climate-change impact assessments and scientific research.
 We are happy to share the results from these models and water assessments with anyone who finds them useful.
 All data you can explore here is shared under license the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

 Explore by geographical domains

 The model calculates water volume and fluxes over large geographical areas, which encompass many river basins, cross regional and international boundaries, and a number of different geophysical and climatic zones.
-Each river basin cover numerous coupled catchments and has thus a relatively high spatial resolution, although most basins are ungauged.
+Each river basin covers numerous coupled catchments and has thus a relatively high spatial resolution, although most basins are ungauged.
 The temporal resolution in the calculations is normally daily.

 Explore by time periods

 Explore visualisations of various hydrological variables and see how they vary in time and space for each region.